News, events and information that we receive between our biannual newsletter

 What if I need emergency eye care during this time?

 If you have an eye emergency, please phone 020 8934 6799.
-If you are already under the care of The Royal Eye Unit and your eye emergency is related to the condition you are being treated for, we will book an appointment for you at Kingston Hospital, if necessary.
-If you are not currently a Royal Eye Unit patient, we will give you advice on where you eye emergency can be death with.
+If you are already under the care of The Royal Eye Unit and your eye emergency is related to the condition you are being treated for, they will book an appointment for you at Kingston Hospital, if necessary.
+If you are not currently a Royal Eye Unit patient, they will give you advice on where your eye emergency can be dealt with.
 This may be another eye hospital or a community service.

 I already have an appointment at The Royal Eye Unit.
 Will my appointment still go ahead?

 They would like to reassure patients that routine planned treatments, operations and outpatient eye services will not be affected by the refurbishment and will continue to take place within the Royal Eye Unit during this time.